schmttc/EasyThreeD-K7-STM32/README.md

 Original firmware source code.
 This is a MKS modified version of Marlin 1.1.1, further customised by EasyThreeD.

 ## Folder: Marlin2
-Files relating to Marlin 2 firmware, WIP.
+Modified files relating to Marlin 2 firmware, WIP
 - Compile using PlatformIO, board "mks_robin_lite_maple"
 - Physical buttons and LED currently not fully functional, printer must be controlled via USB cable
-- Home button and filament feed/retract slider now functional
+- Home button and filament feed/retract slider functional
 - LED on main button semi-functional
 - Serial baud rate is set to 115200, matching the original firmware
 ### EasyThreeD K7 configuration files for Marlin 2.0.9
-Default Marlin 2.0.9 configuration files, modified to match those in the manufacturer's 1.1.1 firmware
+Default Marlin 2.0.9 configuration files, modified to mirror those in the manufacturer's 1.1.1 firmware
 - Configuration.h
 - Configuration_adv.h
-- pins_MKS_ROBIN_LITE.h - Pin definitions for EXP1 port reassigned from LCD to Buttons
+- src\pins\stm32f1\pins_MKS_ROBIN_LITE.h - Added pin definitions for EXP1 port reassigned from LCD to Buttons
-- MarlinCore.cpp - Includes additional functions to handle advanced button behaviour
+- src\MarlinCore.cpp - Includes additional functions to handle button behaviour

 ### Notes on Marlin 2 Config
 - Make sure 'VALIDATE_HOMING_ENDSTOPS' is disabled, as we do not have X and Y stoppers to provide feedback, and the printer will halt.
 - Multiple calls in quick succession to queue.inject_P() will fail.
 Use a single call, with multiple commands seprated by "\n"

 ## Marlin 2 Button Functionality
-As noted above, buttons are not currently functional.
+As noted above, buttons are not all currently functional.
 These files from the original source code relate to the physical buttons.
 The intention is to configure Marlin's custom buttons in 'Configuration_adv.h' to provide this functionality.

 ### EasyThreeDSupplied\mksRobinLite_nano\inc\main.h
 EXP1 (LCD Expansion Port) pins defined for use by physical buttons.
 Search for line "//EXP1 FOR NANO" at bottom of file.